microsoft/DacFx/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Also please test using the latest release to make sure your issue has not already been fixed. -->
 <!-- To obtain your SqlPackage version, use sqlpackage.exe /Version -->

-SqlPackage or DacFx Version:
+- SqlPackage or DacFx Version:
+- .NET Core or Windows .NET Framework:
-Environment (local platform and source/target platforms):
+- Environment (local platform and source/target platforms):

-Steps to Reproduce:
+**Steps to Reproduce:**

 1.
 2.

+**Did this occur in prior versions?
+If not - which version(s) did it work in?**

+(DacFx/SqlPackage/SSMS/Azure Data Studio)